shawry6/TenderMarket/README.md

-# MartianMarket
+# TenderMarket

 ## Summary

-This application is an online auction system for the Martian Land Foundation to auction available resources on Mars.
+This application is an online tender or bidding system for the DJM Tender Billboard to assign winning tenders to respective projects online.

 ### Demo App

-Click [here](frontend/index.html) to launch the MartianMarket application.
+Click [here](frontend/index.html) to launch the TenderMarket application.
-# martian_auction_market
+# tendermarket